Jesper-D/rpi/README.md

 2. recommended_movies.csv, the output of the recommender system
 3. proof of working image

+The data that I used for this resit can be found [here](https://dlo.mijnhva.nl/d2l/le/content/349047/viewContent/892959/View)

 Good luck with grading.
 See you around!